telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/data-table/using-data-table-format-provider.md

 {{region cs-radspreadprocessing-formats-and-conversion-using-data-table-format-provider_1}}

 	DataTable table = GetTable();
 	DataTableFormatProvider provider = new DataTableFormatProvider();

 	Workbook workbook = new Workbook();
 	Worksheet worksheet = workbook.Worksheets.Add();

 	provider.Import(table, worksheet);

 {{endregion}}

 ## Export

-__Example 3__ demonstrateshow you can export an existing Worksheet to Datatable.
-In the snipped we are assuming that you alredy have a Workbook wit some data.
+__Example 3__ demonstrates how you can export an existing Worksheet to Datatable.
+In the snipped we are assuming that you already have a Workbook wit some data.

 #### __[C#] Example 3: Export RadWorksheet to a DataTable __